Much later than I normally start when it comes to writing these – but today I’m determined to get at least two done by hook or by crook.

 I’ve seen it happen time and time again when it comes to what people say is the reality versus what the reality actually is.

 This is where the power of reviews comes in.

-It’s really (really) important to be skeptical of absolutely ANY result that’s put in front of you whatsoever.
+It’s really (really) important to be sceptical of absolutely ANY result that’s put in front of you whatsoever.